adityavartak07/adityavartak07/README.md

 Hi, I'm Aditya Vartak, a Computer Science Enthusiast ,an Expert level coder @coding ninjas and a passionate self-taught full stack web developer with experience in MERN stack and LAMP stack.
 Currently working as a Data Engineer 1 @KotakMahindraBank.
 I take great care in the experience, architecture, and code quality of the things I build.

-I'm a data engineer with proven ability to deliver short or long-term projects in data engineering, data warehousing and business intelligence realm.
+Current working as a data engineer with proven ability to deliver short or long-term projects in data engineering, data warehousing and business intelligence realm.

 Expertise:
 - Data technology selection/recommendation